will-moore/omero-biofilefinder/README.md

     $ cd omero-biofilefinder
     $ pip install -e .

-After installation either from [Pypi](https://pypi.org/) or in development mode, you need to configure the application.
 To add the application to the `omero.web.apps` settings, run the following command:

 Note the usage of single quotes around double quotes: